kkaris/fastapi_examples/examples/sub_services/sub_services.md

 - [X] LvL1: Ping server with health requests while a query comes in
 - [x] LvL2: Ping server health, do weighted search that takes long time, submit second request as weighted search is ongoing
-- [ ] LvL3: Multiple "write" queries (i.e. mesh context queries) at the same
-      time.
-The expectation is that queries that change edge attributes of the same edges with different weights will cause the results to differ from standalone queries if they interfere.
+- [X] LvL3: Multiple "write" queries (i.e. mesh context queries) at the same time.
+The expectation is that queries that change edge attributes of the same edges with different weights will cause the results to differ from standalone queries if they interfere. _Note: This has been tested on a limited scale only and corner cases might still be possible where results are affected._
 - [ ]

 ## Potential stuff